addyosmani/backbone-fundamentals/README.md

 The benefit of this pattern is that you're able to easily encapsulate all of your models, views, routers etc. in a way that clearly separates them and provides a solid foundation for extending your code.

-This pattern has a number of useful applications.
-It's often of benefit to decouple the default configuration for your application into a single area that can be easily modified without the need to search through your entire codebase just to alter them - Object Literals work great for this purpose.
-Here's an example of a hypothetical Object Literal for configuration:
+This pattern has a number of benefit.
+It's often a good idea to decouple the default configuration for your application into a single area that can be easily modified without the need to search through your entire codebase just to alter it.
+Here's an example of a hypothetical object literal that stores application configuration settings:

 ```javascript
 var myConfig = {